 We see lots of phishing attempts for email credentials.
-This one is slightly different than many others.
-It pretends to be a message from Alibaba to login & view a company order.
+This one is slightly different from many others.
+It pretends to be a message from Alibaba to log in & view a company order.
 It is quite an amateurish looking attempt but it will catch out the unwary.

-These do not come from Alibaba and are coming form what appears to be either a compromised or fraudulently set up account on an Australian server
+These do not come from Alibaba and are coming from what appears to be either a compromised or fraudulently set up account on an Australian server

 You can now submit suspicious sites, emails and files via our Submissions system